-The Board tailors its training to the particular needs and interests of each audience.
-Board training is of particular interest to design professionals and architects, facility operators and managers, the transportation industry, the disability community, and members of other professions and groups that work with any of the Board’s guidelines and standards.
-Board staff often reserve time for question-and-answer participation.
+The Board tailors its training to the particular needs, timeframe, and interests of each audience.
+Board trainings are of particular interest to design professionals and architects, facility operators and managers, the transportation industry, the disability community, and members of other professions and groups that work with any of the Board’s guidelines and standards.
+Training sessions include time for question-and-answer participation.
 This kind of interaction is particularly helpful in gauging the information needs of the Board’s various audiences.

-Most training sessions are held at the request of, or in partnership with, organizations or groups holding conferences and seminars that include accessibility or the ADA on the agenda.
-Due to budget constraints, the Board usually requests reimbursement of travel costs for its participation.
-The Board likes to arrange additional training opportunities once it is scheduled to be in a particular area.
-We also have a conference space at its offices in Washington, D.C. that is sometimes used for trainings.
+Many training sessions are held at the request of, or in partnership with, organizations or groups holding conferences and seminars that include accessibility and inclusion of persons with disabilities on the agenda.
+The Board also has a conference space at its offices in Washington, D.C. that is sometimes used for trainings.

-Board policy requires that the events it participates in be conducted in accessible facilities and be communicated, upon request, in accessible formats.
+Board policy requires that its in-person training sessions be conducted in accessible facilities and be communicated, upon request by attendees, in accessible formats.
 It is also imperative that those hosting remote training sessions ensure their digital platforms are accessible to all attendees.

 For more information or to request training from the Access Board, email email@example.com or phone 1-202-272-0029 (voice/TTY).